EHBE(LEGAL) - SPECIAL PROGRAMS: BILINGUAL EDUCATION / ESL

 Teachers assigned to ESL programs must be appropriately certified for ESL.
 Education Code 29.061(c)

-A district that is unable to hire a sufficient number of teachers with bilingual teaching or ESL certificates shall request the activation of the appropriate permits in accordance with 19 Administrative Code Chapter 230.
-A district that is unable to employ a sufficient number of teachers to meet the certification requirements shall apply to the commissioner for an exception or waiver to the required program.
-[See Exceptions and Waivers, above] Education Code 29.054; 19 TAC 89.1207(a)–(b), .1245(a)
+A district that is unable to hire a sufficient number of teachers with bilingual teaching or ESL certificates may request the activation of the appropriate permits in accordance with 19 Administrative Code Chapter 230.
+A district that is unable to provide the required bilingual education program because of an insufficient number of appropriately certified teachers shall request from the commissioner an exception to the bilingual education program and the approval of an alternative language program.
+English learners with parental approval for program services under a bilingual education exception will be included in the bilingual education allotment designated for an alternative language program.
+[See Exceptions and Waivers, above] 19 TAC 89.1207(a)–(b), .1245(a); Education Code 29.054

 LEP Students and State Assessments